Twisted Desire

 Twisted Desire is a 1996 American crime thriller television film directed by Craig R. Baxley and written by twin brothers Carey and Chad Hayes.
-It stars Melissa Joan Hart, with real-life domestic partners Daniel Baldwin and Isabella Hoffman.
-The movie also stars Meadow Sisto, David Lascher, and R&B/pop star Jeremy Jordan.
+It stars Melissa Joan Hart, with real-life domestic partners Daniel Baldwin and Isabella Hofmann.
+The movie also stars Meadow Sisto, David Lascher, Eric Laneuville, Kurt Fuller, and R&B/pop singer Jeremy Jordan, with Collin Wilcox Paxton in a supporting role.
 It aired on May 13, 1996, on NBC.

-The film is presented as based on real events: the 1990 murders of the parents of 14-year-old Jessica Wiseman.
-Jessica had her 17-year-old boyfriend, Douglas Christopher Thomas, shoot and kill her parents.
-Thomas was executed in 2000, when the death penalty for juveniles was still a legal punishment.
+The film is presented as based on real events: the 1990 double murder of James Baxter "J.B." and Katherine "Kathy" Wiseman in Hartfield, Virginia, committed by their 14-year-old daughter Jessica Lynn Wiseman and her 17-year-old boyfriend, Douglas Christopher Thomas.
+Thomas was executed in 2000, when the death penalty for juveniles was still a legal punishment, while Wiseman was tried as a juvenile and sentenced to six years in prison, from which she was released at age 21.